zubinchopra/portaldocs/portal-sdk/generated/portalfx-assets.md

 <a name="assets-arm-rp-and-resource-type-metadata"></a>
 ### ARM RP and resource type metadata

 Every ARM resource provider (RP) should have a default RP icon as well as a resource type icon specified in the RP manifest to support the following scenarios:

 * The AAD custom role management UI uses the resource type icon for resource type actions
 * Visual Studio uses the resource type icon in its list of resources
-* The portal uses the RP icon when a blade isn't associated with an asset type and doesn't have an icon
+* The Portal uses the RP icon when a blade isn't associated with an asset type and doesn't have an icon
 * When a resource type icon isn't provided, the RP icon is used

 When an icon is not specified, each experience will use the `MsPortalFx.Base.Images.Polychromatic.ResourceDefault()` icon: